 How do we communicate our culture and anti-fraud stance to our partners and suppliers?
 Having the correct message may have the impact of reducing external fraud attempts because fraudsters realise that there is a greater chance that they will get caught.

 Introducing an anti-fraud culture is only one part of an anti- fraud strategy but is an important component in achieving success in profiling risk and introducing risk mitigation.
-If we want our staff, partners or suppliers to report fraud and assist us in risk mitigation, to allow our organisation to profile the fraud risks that directly affect the organisation, to introduce an anti-fraud culture we need to define what we are doing right and what needs to be done in order for us to succeed.
+If we want our staff, partners or suppliers to report fraud and assist us in risk mitigation, to allow our organisation to profile the fraud risks that directly affect the organisation and its response, to introduce an anti-fraud culture we need to define what we are doing right and communicate what needs to be done in order to build a successful anti-fraud approach.